CamCashGrl teamUpdated April 20266 min read

 The most common cause of sudden income drops isn't fewer total tippers — it's losing one or two high-value fans who were quietly responsible for a large percentage of your revenue.
 Because whale fans don't announce when they're about to stop, most models don't realize they've lost one until the income impact is already visible.

 Track your top fans by days since last tip vs their average tipping interval.
-When a high-value fan's gap significantly exceeds their normal pattern, that's your signal to re-engage — before they're fully gone.
-CamCash flags this automatically and generates personalized re-engagement messages for fans at risk.
+When a high-value fan's gap significantly exceeds their normal pattern, that's your signal to re-engage.
+CamCash flags this automatically and generates personalized re-engagement messages.

 3. You have no earnings baseline to compare against